hijonathan/PartnerDocs/preview.md

 - `EagerPreview.inject(options)` - Inject HTML, CSS or Javascript to be executed in the previewed page.
+- `EagerPreview.navigate(url)` - Navigate the preview to the specified URL
 - `EagerPreview.reload()` - Reload the previewed page
 - `EagerPreview.on(eventName, handler)` - Bind an event handler (see the Events section)